 Versions of articles:

-- Pre-print.
+- Pre-print / submitted.
 The manuscript version can be either a draft or submitted to a journal.
 It is not peer-reviewed.
 Most publishers will allow manuscript versions to be self-archived.

-- Accepted post-print.
+- Author accepted manuscript (AAM).
 The final version of an article that has been accepted for publishing.
 It has been peer-reviewed, but has not been through final proofreading and formatting.
 Most publishers will allow this version to be self-archived.

 - Published.
 The publisher's version with the journal layout (PDF).
 The final formatted, published version.
 Most non-open-access publishers will not allow this version to be self-archived.